MicrosoftDocs/azure-docs/articles/backup/backup-azure-dataprotection-use-rest-api-backup-disks.md

 ---
-title: Back up Azure disks using Azure Data Protection REST API.
+title: Back up Azure Disks using Azure Data Protection REST API.
-description: In this article, learn how to configure, initiate, and manage backup operations of Azure disks using REST API. ms.topic: conceptual ms.date: 09/29/2021 ms.assetid: 6050a941-89d7-4b27-9976-69898cc34cde
+description: In this article, learn how to configure, initiate, and manage backup operations of Azure Disks using REST API. ms.topic: conceptual ms.date: 09/29/2021 ms.assetid: 6050a941-89d7-4b27-9976-69898cc34cde
 ---

-# Back up Azure disks using Azure Data Protection via REST API
+# Back up Azure Disks using Azure Data Protection via REST API

-This article describes how to manage backups for Azure disks via REST API.
+This article describes how to manage backups for Azure Disks via REST API.

 For information on the Azure Disk backup region availability, supported scenarios and limitations, see the [support matrix](disk-backup-support-matrix.md).